 By Savanna Heishman

 In late 2019, the world was introduced to a pandemic that would alter how we live our lives in 2020.
-Every single person has been affected by this pandemic in a multitude of ways – from our everyday routines, work schedules, and spending habits.
-Many businesses took a major hit when lockdowns and stay-at-home orders were first introduced in early 2020, as many people halted their spending habits for the time being.
+This pandemic has affected everyone- from our everyday routines, work schedules, and spending habits.
+Many businesses took a major hit when lockdowns and stay-at-home orders were first introduced in early 2020.
+In addition, consumer spending habits have slowed for the time being.
 As we have become more acclimated to this new lifestyle, there has been a noticeable shift in how consumers are spending their money.
-We know that most businesses are scrambling to figure out their next move for the holidays, so we have compiled a list of different strategies and spending habits to consider in the coming months.
+We know that most businesses are scrambling to figure out their next move for the holidays.
+Therefore, we have compiled a list of different strategies and spending habits to consider in the coming months.

 When stay-at-home orders were first put in place earlier this year, many consumers were forced to work from home, self isolate, and practice social distancing.
-Because of this, a rise in online spending was to be expected.
-Many people started ordering their groceries online for delivery or curbside pickup, food delivery was essential, and Amazon packages were arriving more frequently.
-While many businesses have been able to efficiently accommodate consumers during this online spending era, it is important for these businesses to also consider how to continue this in the future if need be (and if we are being honest, we do not expect this online spending trend to end anytime soon).
+Because of this, we expected a rise in online spending.
+Many people started ordering their groceries online for delivery or curbside pickup.
+Plus, food delivery was essential, and Amazon packages were arriving more frequently.
+While many businesses have been able to efficiently accommodate consumers during this online spending era, it is important for these businesses to also consider how to continue this in the future.
+If we are being honest, we do not expect this online spending trend to end anytime soon.

 In what ways has consumer spending shifted due to COVID-19?